Headway Manual Resist Spinner, headway2

 - Notify the staff immediately if resist smells are detected while working at the station.

 - Vacuum check the system without a chuck.
-If it spins, write it up as a problem on coral and do not use it (your wafers may fly off the chuck during the spin step).
+If it spins, write it up as a problem and do not use it (your wafers may fly off the chuck during the spin step).

 - Select the appropriate chuck.
 Make sure it is clean and has an O-ring on the inside.
 Choose the correct size chuck for your wafers.